ResultadosDigitais/feature_flagger/README.md

 end
 ```

-If have the file and don't need a backup, is not necessary to do any different configuration.
+If you have the YAML file and don't need a backup, it is unnecessary to do any different configuration.

 ## Contributing